aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 To determine the policy allocation, you may choose between two methods:

 - **Policy Tree**: This method follows `Zhou, Athey, and Wager (2022) <https://doi.org/10.1287/opre.2022.2271>`_ .
-To opt for this method, set ``gen_method`` to "policy tree".
+To opt for this method, set ``gen_method`` to 'policy tree'.
 The implemented `policy tree` are optimal trees where all possible trees are checked if they lead to a better performance.
 If restrictions are specified, then they are incorporated into treatment specific cost parameters.

 - **Blackbox Rule**: To use this method, set ``gen_method`` to `best_policy_score`. which conducts Black Box allocations which are obtained by using the scores directly (potentially subject to restrictions). **Note** this is the default method.